 In an Ovum report, it was found that 50% of U.S.-based firms do not currently have cyber risk insurance.
 Of those companies sampled, a further 27% reported no plans to acquire cyber insurance, though 61% anticipate an increase in data breaches over the next year.
 If your business is in the early stages of adopting a cyber insurance policy, make sure you ask potential cyber insurance providers the following:

 - Is their cyber insurance coverage created in a new plan?
 Or, is it an extension of an existing policy?
 Many cyber insurance providers will provide customizable policies, that allow for the most cost-efficient option.

 - Does coverage include both first and third parties, as well as third-party service providers?
 Third party vendors can provide an unfortunate alleyway into sensitive company data, so ensure they are included in your cyber insurance policy.

 - Will coverage still apply if the event was cause by non-malicious employee activity?
 Or social engineering attacks including spear phishing and advance persistent threats (APT)?

-- Given that some of these threats take time to discover, will the policy include time frames during which coverage is in effect?
+- Given that some of these threats take time to discover, will the cyber insurance policy include time frames during which coverage is in effect?
 Or will there be limits?